 For non-runners, or those just starting out, 26.2 miles (or 42.2k) can seem an impossible distance.
 However, with the right training, nutrition and attitude the marathon is an achievable goal.

-With Marathon Season on the horizon, we’ve put together a brief guide to the joy and the struggle of training for the big day.
+Thinking of running a marathon this year?
+We’ve put together a brief guide to the joy and the struggle of training for the big day.
 Below you will find answers to some of your most pressing questions, and suggestions on how to prepare for the run of your life.

 Q. How long does it take to train for a marathon?